raspberrypi/style-guide/style-guide.md

 Use the multiplication symbol × when required, not the letter x.

+School grades (USA): Spell out first through ninth grade and use figures for 10th grade or higher.
+Try to keep a consistent format for ranges, as above.

 ## URLs

 Omit http:// from URLs in print.
 Use hyperlinks in online content.